hussainhamid/weather-top/README.md

-# template-rep-1
+# weather-top

-this is a template repository. which contains package.json, webpack.config.js.etc
+building a weather app.